 RTCA partners with Southeastern Technical College to teach DE courses on campus.
 As a student at STC and RTCA, the student will be required to adhere to all high school and technical college rules and regulations.

 Students are awarded three different diploma types based on their chosen courses.

 COLLEGE PREP students will take all regular level courses.
 These classes will meet state diploma requirements.

-COLLEGE PREP WITH DISTINCTION students will take a combination of Honors, MOWR and College Prep courses.
+COLLEGE PREP WITH DISTINCTION students will take a combination of Honors, DE, AP and College Prep courses.
 A student must have at least four full Honors level credits.